International Law Section

 The International Law Section is managed by its Executive Committee, which is comprised of individuals with a broad range of legal specialties who share a dedication to the expansion of cross-border and international practice.
 Contact information for our Officers, Members, Advisors, and Advisors Emeritus can be found HERE.
 For information on becoming a Member of the Executive Committee in the future, click HERE.

 Online CLE for Participatory Credit - Available Anytime!

 International Law Section past programs are available over the internet for participatory MCLE credit.
-For more information, see online CLE and select International Law.
+For the entire catalog of the International Law Section’s programs available for MCLE credit, please see online CLE and select International Law.
 Be sure to check out CLEtoGo if you're interested in downloadable podcasts.

 International Law Section